ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter36.md

 After drinking too much wine, the village chief began to talk about their farming, such as whether he should grow rice or millet, sow potatoes or radishes, and so on.
 Then, he moved on to talking about the number of cattle and sheep they bred in the village, as well as chickens and ducks.

 Wèi WúXiàn was a talkative and easy-going type of guy.
-He could have a good chat with people on their family issues, as well as discussing ordinary farming work.
+He could have a good chat with people about their family issues, as well as discuss ordinary farming work.

 Lán SīZhuī was really impressed.
 It was the first time for him to notice how his Wèi-qiánbèi was versed in so many subjects and how easily he could discuss with the village chief any topics brought into their conversation.